mbrycke/mbrycke.github.io/_posts/2024-03-25-docker_dev_env.md

     restart: unless-stopped # Restart the container unless it was stopped by the user
     volumes:
       - dev_container_data:/home/ubuntu # Creates a volume for the container's /app directory.
 I.e files in the container's /app directory will be stored on the host machine in the volume dev_container_data.
 You can specify a path on the host machine to store the volume by changing the left side of the colon.
 E.g. /path/on/host:/home/ubuntu.
 Note that it is not recomended (or even possible?) to mount the root directory of the docker container to the host machine.
+      - /home/myhome/data/data:/home/ubuntu/data # mounts a directory on the host machine to a directory in the container.
+In this case /home/myhome/data/data on the host machine is mounted to /home/ubuntu/data in the container.
+This is useful if you want to share/store data on the host machine.

   db:
     image: postgres:latest